You have made an excellent choice!

-Accept your study place by 26 April, at the latest, at Studyinfo.fi via a secure link sent to your e-mail address.
-Another option is to fill in the ”Confirmation of acceptance or rejection of the study place” form sent to you as a separate e-mail message and send it back to opinto (at) ulapland.fi.
+Accept your study place by 16 July, at the latest, at Studyinfo.fi via a secure link sent to your e-mail address.

-If you have decided to reject your study place, you need to notify us via Studyinfo.fi or by filling in the abovementioned form.
+If you have decided to reject your study place, you need to notify us via Studyinfo.fi.
 Please note that you may accept only one study place leading to a higher education degree in Finland per academic term (Universities Act 558/2009).

 Confirm the offered study place in the SoleMOVE system by the relevant deadline.
 Once the place has been confirmed, the exchange student is considered officially enrolled and no further process is required.

 It is very important for us to know if you have decided to reject your study place.

 PO Box 122, 96101 Rovaniemi